Nubar Pasha: Prime Minister: 1894-1895

-Riyad Pasha, who succeeded him, was, with one interval of eight months, prime minister until April 1894, when Nubar returned to office.
-By that time Lord Cromer had more completely grasped the reins of administration as well as of government, and Nubar had realized more clearly the role which an Egyptian minister was called on to play: Lord Cromer was the real ruler of Egypt, and the death of Tawfiq in 1892 had necessitated a more open exercise of British authority.
+Riyad Pasha, who succeeded him, was prime minister for eight months until April 1894, when Nubar returned to office.
+By that time Lord Cromer had more control of administration as well as of government, and Nubar had realized more clearly the role which an Egyptian minister was meant on to play: Lord Cromer was the real ruler of Egypt, and the death of Tawfiq in 1892 had necessitated a more open exercise of British authority.

-In November 1895 Nubar completed his fifty years of service, and, accepting a pension, retired from office.
+In November 1895 Nubar complete fifty years of service, and, accepting a pension, retired from office.
 He lived little more than three years longer, spending his time between Cairo and Paris, where he died in January 1899.

 Legacy

 Nubarashen, a suburb of Yerevan, was founded in 1930 with the help of Boghos Nubar, Nubar Pasha's son, and is named after Nubar Pasha.